Voorhees (band): Origins and early years

 In the late 1980s, vocalist Ian Leck and guitarist Sean Readman were members of Durham straight edge hardcore band Steadfast.
-In 1990, while still in Steadfast, Leck began a brief side project, heavily inspired by Judge with bassist Buzzard, who had recently been released from prison for grievous bodily harm, drummer Gary Cousins and guitarist Darrell Hindley, who both played in another Durham straight edge hardcore band called False Face.
+In 1990, while still in Steadfast, Leck began a brief side project, called Know Your Enemy, which was heavily inspired by Judge with bassist Buzzard, who had recently been released from prison for grievous bodily harm, drummer Gary Cousins and guitarist Darrell Hindley, who both played in another Durham straight edge hardcore band called False Face.
 Buzzard departed from the band a few weeks after formation, leading to hiring of David "Brownie" Brown.
 By the time Steadfast and False Face had broken up in 1991, the four members decided to regroup with the addition of Steadfast guitarist Sean Readman, who had a single rehearsal with Know Your Enemy material, before deciding to distance themselves from those songs and pursue a faster Boston hardcore-inspired sound under a different name.

 Taking on the name Voorhees, in reference to Jason Voorhees from the Friday the 13th franchise, the band played their first performance in September 1991 at the Durham Rowing Club in support of punk band Sour Face.
 Soon after, the recorded their debut demo Everyone's Good at Something...
 Except Us! in Hartlepool.
 The demo was recorded for free by Leck, as a part of his college music engineering course.
 Soon after, they won two free days recording time at Consett's North Studios, but Brown left the group a few days beforehand, leading to Readman performing bass on the recordings.
 By the time they began performing again, they had hired former-Steadfast bassist Paul Rugman-Jones to take over for Brown.
 This recording was released as the Violent EP in April 1993 through Armed with Anger records.

 The band then opened for Slapshot on their UK headline tour, and recorded two Negative Approach covers for a tribute compilation.
 Hindley and Cousins left the group around this time, leading to the band recruiting Sour Face drummer Michael Gillham and new guitarist Graeme Nicholls.